tuffy/python-audio-tools/docs/programming/source/audiotools_replaygain.rst

    the given ``sample_rate``.
    Raises :exc:`ValueError` if the sample rate is not supported.

+.. attribute:: ReplayGain.sample_rate

+   The sample rate given when the object was initialized.

+.. method:: ReplayGain.update(framelist)

+   Given a 1 or 2 channel :class:`pcm.FrameList` object,
+   updates the current gain values with its data.
+   May raise :exc:`ValueError` if the framelist contains too many channels.

+.. method:: ReplayGain.title_gain()

+   Returns the gain value of the current title as a positive or negative floating point value.
+   May raise :exc:`ValueError` if not enough samples have been submitted for processing.

-.. method:: ReplayGain.title_gain(pcmreader)
+.. method:: ReplayGain.title_peak()

-   Given a :class:`audiotools.PCMReader`-compatible object, calculates its ReplayGain values and returns a pair of floats.
-   The first is the calculated gain value since our last call to :meth:`title_gain`.
-   The second is the calculated peak value since our last call to :meth:`title_gain`.

-   May raise :exc:`ValueError` if the stream's sample rate doesn't match the rate given at init-time, the stream's number of channels is more than 2, the stream doesn't contain enough samples or the calculation generates some other error.
+   Returns the peak value of the title as a floating point value between 0.0 and 1.0.

 .. method:: ReplayGain.album_gain()

-   Returns a pair of floats.
-   The first is the calculated gain value of the entire stream.
+   Returns the gain value of the entire album as a positive or negative floating point value.
+   May raise :exc:`ValueError` if not enough samples have been submitted for processing.

+.. method:: ReplayGain.album_peak()

-   The first is the calculated peak value of the entire stream.
+   Returns the peak value of the entire album as a floating point value between 0.0 and 1.0.

+.. method:: ReplayGain.next_title()

+   Indicates the current track is finished and resets the stream to process the next track.
+   This method should be called after :meth:`ReplayGain.title_gain` and :meth:`ReplayGain.title_peak` have been used to extract the title's gain values, but before data has been submitted for the next title or :meth:`ReplayGain.album_gain` :meth:`ReplayGain.album_peak` have been called to get the entire album's gain values.

 ReplayGainReader Objects
 ------------------------